mcosovic/JuliaGrid.jl/docs/src/examples/acStateEstimation.md

 ---

 ## Modifying Measurement Data
-Measurement values and variances will now be updated.
-Instead of recreating the measurement set and the Gauss-Newton method from the beginning, both models will be modified simultaneously:
+We now update measurement values and variances.
+Instead of recreating the measurement set and the Gauss-Newton method, we modify both models together:
 ```@example acStateEstimation
 updateVoltmeter!(analysis; label = "Meter 1", magnitude = 1.0, noise = false)
 updateWattmeter!(analysis; label = "Meter 2", active = -1.1, variance = 1e-6)
 updateVarmeter!(analysis; label = "Meter 3", variance = 1e-1)
 nothing # hide
 ```
-These updates demonstrate the flexibility of JuliaGrid in modifying measurements.
-For the voltmeter, we now generate a measurement without adding noise, for the wattmeter, we change both the value and variance, while the varmeter retains its previous value with only a variance adjustment.
+These updates demonstrate JuliaGrid’s flexibility in modifying measurements.
+The voltmeter measurement is generated without noise, the wattmeter value and variance are changed, and the varmeter keeps its previous value with only a variance adjustment.

-Next, AC state estimation is run again to compute the new estimate without recreating the Gauss-Newton model.
-Additionally, this step initializes the iterative algorithm with a warm start, as the initial voltage magnitudes and angles correspond to the solution from the base case analysis:
+Next, we run AC state estimation again without recreating the Gauss-Newton model.
+This enables a warm start because the initial voltage magnitudes and angles come from the base case solution:
 ```@example acStateEstimation
 stateEstimation!(analysis; power = true)
 nothing # hide
 ```

-Bus-related data can now be examined:
+We can now inspect the bus data:
 ```@example acStateEstimation
 printBusData(analysis; show)
 nothing # hide